mjordan/digital_preservation_using_islandora/README.md

 | Feature  | Purpose                         |
 --------------- |------------------------------------                           |
 | Fedora repository | Provides the storage layer for Islandora, and Islandora leverages a number of Fedora's features to provide digital preseration services. |
-| Islandora FITS | Uses the FITS characterization tool to derive technical and format information from Islandora media.
+| Islandora FITS | Drupal module that uses the FITS characterization tool to derive technical and format information from Islandora media.
 | Riprap | This tool, plus the accompanying Islandora Riprap Drupal module, enables periodic fixity checking on Islandora media.
 | Islandora Bagger | Command-line tool that produces Bags for Islandora objects and media.
 Accompanying Islandora Bagger Integration module. |
 | Islandora PREMIS | Combines data from a number of sources (including Ripap and FITS) and provide that data such that it conforms with the PREMIS preservation metadata standard. |